Work experience

 Voluntary work placement

-This is the time to get proactive, or practical in this case and get some real-life experience working in your chosen industry under your belt.
-A voluntary work placement may be unpaid but it is a valuable investment in your future career.
+Another way to build real-life experience in your chosen industry is to do voluntary work placement (VWP).
+A voluntary work placement may be unpaid, but it’s a valuable investment in your future career.

 See our guide for organising volunteer work placement (pdf)